anirudh1666/Java/Projects/Maze_Generator/plan.md

 **Result**
 - Managed to make a representation of the maze in the form of a 2D arraylist of nodes.
 However, not sure yet how to display the maze to the user.
+- The maze can be rectangular or square, both work.
+- The difficulty of the maze can be altered by changing the number of cells in the maze.
+More cells = higher difficulty.